Monday, August 31, 2009

 A Great Lacquer Hunt

-I've become dissatisfied with Seche Vite.
+I have a confession to make!I've become dissatisfied with Seche Vite.
 So much so that I'd like to find a new top coat.

 I know!
 It's pure blasphemy!
 It's treason!
 But, it is so.